webrtc-security/webrtc-security.github.io/index.md

 An examination of WebRTC's comparative security would fail to make sense without also considering the security of the competition.
 Fortunately for WebRTC, the competition in the web-based communication arena has its own share of issues.

-This section will explore the comparitive strengths and weaknesses of WebRTC and other platforms offering competiting RTC functionality.
+This section will explore the comparative strengths and weaknesses of WebRTC and other platforms offering competing RTC functionality.

 Some platforms we COULD explore are the following.
 The platforms to be explored have not yet been chosen.
 (To come after first-draft.)